rmjarvis/TreeCorr/docs/patches.rst

 If passing in numpy arrays for everything, then just pass in a ``patch`` parameter with integer values indicating the patch number.

-If reading in data from a file, then set a ``patch_col`` to use which should have these values.
+If reading data from a file, set ``patch_col`` to the column that contains these values.

 The next simplest way to define the patches is to tell TreeCorr how many patches you want using ``npatch``.